Global dividends break first quarter record in post-pandemic surge

 - We are maintaining our expectations for the remaining quarters of the year given the uncertain global economic outlook and rising geopolitical risks.
 However, the inclusion of the robust Q1 numbers increases our forecast slightly for 2022.

 Jane Shoemake: Global dividends had a strong start to 2022, recording first quarter growth of 11%, with payments of over US$300 billion, a record for what is commonly a seasonally quieter period.

 One of the main drivers is the ongoing normalisation of payouts following the disruption caused by the pandemic.
 While growth was seen on a very broad basis across different sectors and geographies, the US, Canada and Denmark were especially notable, setting all-time quarterly records.
 Meanwhile, parts of Asia, such as Hong Kong, were weaker, with lockdowns continuing to plague economies.

-Looking ahead, we are not changing our expectations for the remainder of the year, despite the strong first quarter, and continue to expect payments to reach $1.4 trillion USD, an increase of around 5%.
+Looking ahead, we are not changing our expectations for the remainder of the year, despite the strong first quarter, and continue to expect payments to reach US$1.4 trillion, an increase of around 5%.
 We’re not changing the forecasts because the world’s economy faces a number of challenges – the war in Ukraine, increased geopolitical tensions, high energy and commodity prices, rapid inflation, and a rising interest rate environment – all of which will have an impact on company profits as the year progresses.